 However, for those who just need a quick cup to go before heading off to work, the Hamilton Scoop could be a dream come true.

-The Hamilton Beach Scoop Single Serve Coffee Maker costs an entirely reasonable $49.85 on Amazon.
-I have to say, I was pleasantly surprised to see that there’s very little plastic used in the design.
+The Hamilton Beach Scoop Single Serve Coffee Maker costs an entirely reasonable $80.95 on Amazon.
+I have to say, I was pleasantly surprised to see that there was very little plastic used in the design of the model I tested.

 With its sleek stainless steel housing and modern, streamlined design, the Hamilton Beach Scoop actually looks pretty cool.
 Not only that, this coffee maker feels durable and well made, which is a real bonus.